-Headings Notes CONSEQUENCES OF THE BLOCKADE • The Soviets' development also meant the beginning of an arms race between the US and the USSR.
-Both sides would go on to spend billions every year to build more powerful nuclear weapons with the power to wipe out the other side. • In 1949, 12 Western countries (including the US, Britain and France) established a military alliance, the North Atlantic Treaty Organisation (NATO). • In 1955, the Soviet Union set up its own military alliance in Eastern Europe with the Warsaw Pact, the Soviet's response to NATO.
-THE KOREA N WAR, 1950- Korea was divided along a map line called the 38th parallel at the end of World War II.
-1953 • • In North Korea, the Soviets established a communist government.
-South Korea had a US- backed government. • 1949 saw several military clashes along the border before the North Korean army invaded the South, armed with Soviet weapons.
-President Truman ordered US military support for the South and persuaded the United Nation (UN) to send an army to help them. • The war eventually settled into a stalemate along the 38th parallel, with the two sides agreein to a truce in June 1953 with the Korean Armistice Agreement.
-CONSEQUEN NCES OF THE North Korea became a brutal communist dictatorship while the South became a prosperous KOREAN WA industrialised capitalist society.
+Headings Notes CONSEQUENCES OF THE BLOCKADE The Soviets' development also meant the beginning of an arms race between the US and the USSR.
+Both sides would go on to spend billions every year to build more powerful nuclear weapons with the power to wipe out the other side.
+In 1949, 12 Western countries (including the US, Britain and France) established a military alliance, the North Atlantic Treaty Organisation (NATO).
+In 1955, the Soviet Union set up its own military alliance in Eastern Europe with the Warsaw Pact, the Soviet's response to NATO.
+THE KOREAN WAR, 1950- 1953 Korea was divided along a map line called the 38th parallel at the end of World War II.
+In North Korea, the Soviets established a communist government.
+South Korea had a US-backed government.
+1949 saw several military clashes along the border before the North Korean army invaded the South, armed with Soviet weapons.
+President Truman ordered US military support for the South and persuaded the United Nations (UN) to send an army to help them.
+The war eventually settled into a stalemate along the 38th parallel, with the two sides agreeing to a truce in June 1953 with the Korean Armistice Agreement.
+CONSEQUENCES OF THE KOREAN WAR North Korea became a brutal communist dictatorship while the South became a prosperous, industrialised capitalist society.
 The US policy of containment had gained its second success as communism had not spread to South Korea.
-However, the Cold War was now dividing Asia as it had already done to • Europe.
+However, the Cold War was now dividing Asia as it had already done to Europe.
 Some countries would follow a capitalist democracy while others chose communism: Capitalists - South Korea, Japan, the Philippines, Australia, South Korea and New Zealand Communists - China (1949), North Vietnam (1954), Cambodia (1975) and Laos (1975) The 1953 Agreement continued up until 2018 when the Panmunjom Declaration formally ended the Korean War after 65 years with the agreement converted to a full peace treaty.
-Keywords Summary Arms race Panmunjom , and the second NATO Declaration Warsaw Pact Korean War 38 th Parallel North Korea South Korea United Nation S Korean Armis tice Agreement
+Keywords Summary Arms race NATO Warsaw Pact Korean War 38th Parallel North Korea